xiaoyanw203-collab/GenCalib/README.md

 | `--steps` | `1000` | DDPM reverse diffusion steps |
 | `--modality` | `PathLoss` | Radio map channel to evaluate |
 | `--batch_size` | `64` | Evaluation batch size |

+### Pretrained Weights

+Due to file size and distribution constraints, the pretrained RadioDiT weights are not directly included in this repository.
+They are available from the authors upon reasonable request.

+Please contact: wangxiaoyan241@mails.ucas.ac.cn